jbogusciak/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/index.md

 ## Logging

 UniConfig distribution uses Logback as the implementation of the logging framework.
-Logback is the successor to to the log4j framework with many improvements such as more options for configuration, better performance, and context-based separation of logs.
+Logback is the successor to the log4j framework with many improvements such as more options for configuration, better performance, and context-based separation of logs.
 Context-based separation of logs is used widely in UniConfig to achieve per-device logging based on the